orbitdb-archive/orbit-db-store/README.md

   - `load` - (address, heads)

-    Emitted before loading the database history. **address** is a string of the OrbitDB address being loaded. **heads** is an array of ipfs-log Entries from which the history is loaded.
+    Emitted before loading the database history. **address** is a string of the OrbitDB address being loaded. **heads** is an array of ipfs-log Entries from which the history is loaded from. **heads** is omitted when this event is emitted as a result of `loadFromSnapshot`.

     ```javascript
     db.events.on('load', (address, heads) => ... )